ANALYTICS SOLUTIONS2025-09-13⏱️ 4 min read

 What is Streaming Analytics?

-An example of an event or trigger would be the abandoning of a shopping cart on an e-commerce website or leaving an online financial transaction midway.
-Say you are about to buy an insurance policy online and abandon the process at the payment gateway.
+An example of an event or trigger would be abandoning a shopping cart on an e-commerce website or leaving an online financial transaction midway.
+For example, say you are about to buy an insurance policy online and abandon the process at the payment gateway.

-The insurance company in question has to not only track the process but also get in touch with the potential customer immediately to understand what went wrong, to help the latter complete the transaction.
+The insurance company in question has to not only track the process but also contact the potential customer immediately to understand what went wrong and help the latter complete the transaction.
 Thus, triggers can be at a granular level.

 The Difference between Streaming Analytics and Traditional Data Analytics

-How is it different from normal data analysis?
+How is it different from standard data analysis?
 Well, the regular analysis of big data is done in batches.
-This means, data is first collected, then cleansed, then stored, and finally analyzed.
+This means that data is first collected, then cleansed, then stored, and finally analyzed.

 In addition, this is generally something that is scheduled, whether it's daily, weekly, or monthly.

-This, unfortunately, means either waiting for the next scheduled analysis, which might be too far away to be useful or trying and change the schedule, which might hurt your existing structures.
+Unfortunately, this means either waiting for the next scheduled analysis, which might be too far away to be useful, or trying to change the schedule, which might harm your existing structures.

-On the other hand, streaming analysis is always on, which means that it consumes lots of data and needs a lot more upkeep.
+Conversely, streaming analysis is always on, which means that it consumes a lot of data and needs a lot more upkeep.

 Determining Whether You Should Use Streaming Analytics

-So the question that then comes to mind, if you run a business is, do you really need streaming analytics?
+So, if you run a business, the question that comes to mind is, do you really need streaming analytics?
 The answer depends on several factors.

 Some questions you need to ask are: